Essential Onboarding Best Practices for HR Professionals

 Welcome new hire

-Here’s an onboarding tip that will create an amazing impression, not just on your new employee but also their partner.
-Sending them a small gift will certainly delight them.
-Choose something that both they and their partner will appreciate – a bottle of celebratory champagne, or a small gift hamper will send a loud message that you value not just your new employee, but also their partner.
+In our recent onboarding survey, only 14% of employees said they received gifts or company swag during onboarding.
+Choose something that both your new hire and their partner will appreciate — a bottle of celebratory champagne, or a small gift hamper will send a loud message that you value not just your new employee, but also their partner.

 This may not be suitable for all companies and all roles, but this is a great “win-win” tactic.
 When a new employee has signed their offer letter, they are highly engaged.
-If they are a “go getter” and want to hit the ground running, then they will really appreciate anything that you can share with them to get them up to speed as fast as possible.
-Sending some information about your products and services, or examples of previous customer proposals will let them get up to speed in a relaxed manner rather than subjecting them to information overload during their first week.
+If they are a “go getter” and want to hit the ground running, then they will really appreciate anything you can share with them to get them up to speed as fast as possible.
+Sending some information about your products and services, or examples of previous customer proposals, will let them get up to speed in a relaxed manner rather than subjecting them to information overload during their first week.
+At Dermalogica, they share a video of their founder during preboarding so new hires can get inspired and energized about the culture as soon as possible.

 About Us Page

-• Keep it personal – if you don’t want your new employees to act like numbers, don’t treat them like numbers.
-The paperwork is part of the onboarding experience, and should be handled with a personal approach, rather than handled by some administrator.
+• Keep it personal – Paperwork is part of the onboarding experience, and should be handled with a personal approach, rather than handled by some administrator.
 Ensure you are only sending the necessary documents, and that they are addressed and customized to the new employee’s name and role.

 Enboarder can prompt managers to hold time in their calendar when a new employee’s start date is known.